sahithiradarapu/Task-3-Radarapu-Sahithi/README.md

 🚀SQL Data Analysis Project – DecodeLabs Internship

-This project was completed as part of my Data Analytics Internship at .
+This project was completed as part of my Data Analytics Internship.

 The objective of this project was to perform SQL-based data analysis using XAMPP and MySQL to extract meaningful insights from structured datasets.
 The project focuses on writing SQL queries for filtering, grouping, sorting, and analyzing data efficiently.